haishanzheng/haishanzheng.github.io/_posts/2003/2003-06-11-7th-annual-webby-awards-winners.md

 date:   2003-06-11 10:52:54 +0800
 ---

-Presented by [The International Academy of Digital Arts and Sciences](http://www.iadas.net), [The Webby Awards](http://www.webbyawards.com/main/index.html) is the leading international honor for the worlds best web sites.
-The Academy is proud to present The [7th Annual Webby Awards Winners](http://www.webbyawards.com/main/webby_awards/winners.html).
+Presented by The International Academy of Digital Arts and Sciences http://www.iadas.net , The Webby Awards http://www.webbyawards.com/main/index.html  is the leading international honor for the worlds best web sites.
+The Academy is proud to present The 7th Annual Webby Awards Winners http://www.webbyawards.com/main/webby_awards/winners.html .

 June 5, 2003